HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 - For governance RFCs, share a link to the RFC pull request for approval on the HumanCellAtlas **#dcp-project-mgmt** slack channel.
 Add the RFC as an agenda item to the next *DCP PM* meeting.

-- Include the RFC final review in *This week in DCP* status update

 ### Approving RFCs

 #### Approvers: